kevin-fang/high-throughput-febio/INSTALL.md

 ### Installing through Docker (preferred method, much easier):
 - Install [Docker](https://www.docker.com/) on any machine (Linux, Windows, Mac).
 Note that running from startup is much easier on Linux machines.
 - Run `git clone https://github.com/kevin-fang/high-throughput-febio` and navigate to the `docker_install` directory.
+- Modify `config_maker.py` to match your specifications (see below), then run `pip install requests && python config_maker.py`.
+Copy the URL provided.
-- In the `Dockerfile`, modify the line `wget --output-document=condor_config.local https://raw.githubusercontent.com/kevin-fang/high-throughput-febio/master/sample_condor_config.local` so that it will points to a corrected condor_config.local from the internet (create your own condor_config.local so it follows the format below and upload it to Dropbox/Google Drive/another cloud hosting service).
-Note the condor configuration file cannot be changed after you build the docker image.
+- In the `Dockerfile`, modify the line `wget --output-document=condor_config.local <url>` so that it will point to the link just copied.
+	- Note the condor configuration file cannot be changed after you build the docker image.
 You can always rebuild the image with a corrected file, though.
-- Build the docker image with `docker build -t condor .` After it finishes (it will take a few minutes), run `docker images` and check that there is an image present called "condor".
+- Build the docker image with `docker build -t condor .` After it finishes (it will take a few minutes), run `docker images` and check that there is an image called "condor" present.
-- Run `docker run -itd --name=condor_docker condor /bin/bash && docker exec condor_docker /etc/init.d/condor start`
+- Run `docker run -itd --name=condor_docker condor /bin/bash && docker exec condor_docker /etc/init.d/condor start` to start the condor node.
-- To stop the container, run `docker exec condor_docker /etc/init.d/condor stop && docker kill condor_docker`
+- To stop the node, run `docker exec condor_docker /etc/init.d/condor stop && docker kill condor_docker`
-- To automatically run condor every time your computer turns on, add the start command to `/etc/rc.local` (on Linux ) on *your* machine.
+- To automatically run condor every time your computer turns on, add the start command to `/etc/rc.local` (Linux only) on your machine.

 ### Native Installation:
 Install the basic package with `sudo apt-get install htcondor` Modify `/etc/condor/condor_config.local` to have the following text: